akhnos/spica-documentation/docs/start/getting-started.md

 ## Introduction

-These documents will take you from zero to hero and helps you to discover advanced features of the Spica Development Engine.
+These documents will take you from zero to hero and help you to discover advanced features of the Spica Development Engine.

 ### What is Spica?